Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 # Path Tracing
 ## Path tracing with explicit shadow rays
+As discussed with Tizian before really starting the project, we abandonned the Phong lighting model because it is incompatible with this algorithm replacing it by the Monte Carlo integration and BRDF.

 We trace rays for each pixel (~1000 to 10000).
 Each of these rays is independent from others.
 Here is the procedure for one ray.

 When the ray intersects a surface, first we retrieve the material properties of the intersected object, there are then 3 possibilities which will be detailed: